maticboncina/famnit23-prog1/readme.md

     - `class` - Contains code from lectures, that was written during the class.
     - `homework`
       - `weekly` - Code from short weekly assignements.
-      - `projects` - Code from two bigger projects, we get through the year.
+      - `projects` - Code from two bigger projects, we received through the year.
     - `practice`
       - `lab` - Contains code we wrote during the lab practice.
       - `leetcode` - Solutions for leetcode problems.

 2. Organised code by dates (yyyy-mm-dd).

 3. Optionally organised further to maintain a clean structure.

 ## Contributions
-This is a personal space, thus contributions or pull requests will not be accepted (exceptions are Professors :')
+This is a personal space, thus contributions or pull requests will (probably) not be accepted.